 HISTORY OF THE CLUB

-the playing subscription was 10/- (shillings).
+In 1892, in the February edition of the University College School Magazine, a letter appeared with the signatures of John D Ely (UCS School 1885-1892) and RS Hall (Captain UCS 1st XV 1891/2) calling for the formation of a Football club and inviting Old Boys to join in.
+In October of that year following a meeting, the Headmaster HW Eve was appointed President, AGA Troughton to Captain and Hon.
+Secretary, and WG Lipscombe as Hon.
+Treasurer.
+A list of players numbering 57 was printed and the playing subscription was 10/- (shillings).
 The first official match was played on Saturday, 8th October, 1892 against Malborough Nomads at Surbiton and the result was a loss by 2 goals and 2 tries to nil.
 The original colours of the shirts were recorded as ‘black jersey with red collar and acorn badge worked in red’.
 The original constitution was formed and name of the club was established as Paulatim Football Club.
 It was to be another three years (1895) before the name of the club was changed into the one more recognisable today – UCS Old Boys (Old Gowers) Football Club.
 The motto of UCS School is ‘Paulatim sed firmiter’ and it is apt that ‘slowly but surely’ over the next few years the playing strength improved, and along with it the fixture list was built up to a high standard with games against London Welsh, Northampton, Harlequins, London Irish, Rosslyn Park, Guys, London and St Thomas’s Hospitals, as well as against Upper Clapton and Civil Service and Old Boys clubs such as Old Millhillians, Old Alleynians, Old Merchant Taylors, Old Cranleighans, Old Haileyburians, Old Blues and Old Whitgiftians.

 Throughout its history UCSOBRFC has had many homes.
 A wandering side for the first two years (in 1893, all 23 games were away), the club found grounds initially at Gospel Oak (1894 -1896), then at Toleys Cricket Ground, Willesden (1896/7) and at Elms Farm (1897 – 1902).
 In 1902 the club moved to Osterley (Wyke Meadow) where the ground was described as ‘ a somewhat rough and uncultured field’, which was alternately hay and grazing ground – a popular spot for tramps!.
 Such were the ‘spartan’ facilities that Blackheath ‘A’ XV protested vehemently at being asked to play on a hay field.
-For a brief period in 1909 – 1912 the club moved to Greenford, due to increases in rent, but a return to Osterley in 1913 provided a springboard for
+For a brief period in 1909 – 1912 the club moved to Greenford, due to increases in rent, but a return to Osterley in 1913 provided a springboard for the club and planning permission was gained for the building of a pavilion at Wyke Meadow, which was completed that same year.
+The club continued to thrive under the stewardship of John D Ely, one of the original founders and Hon.
+Secretary at the time, and Harold Wade.
+Despite the loss of many Old Boys in the First World War (1914 -18) the club remained strong through the early part of the last century, consolidating and building up post-war to become one of the stronger clubs in the country.
+Key figures in those early years were AE Yarrow (Captain), the Susskind brothers, COC Reilly, AS Young and CEK Menzies.

 In 1922 the ground at Osterley was purchased for a sum of £6,600 with some generous donations, fund raising efforts and some help from the RFU in the shape of a loan.
 Debentures were issued to members of the Football Club and the Main UCS Old Boys Club.
 This led to the formation of ‘Sports Club Limited’, a company limited by guarantee and not having share capital, with the remit to: promote the issue of the debentures; hold the deeds to the ground; have as objectives’ the provision and maintenance of a sports ground for the use of Old Boys of University College School.
 Sports Club Ltd. still play and important role in the rugby club today, providing loans and grants for facilities and equipment, as they do for all the sports sections of UCS Old Boys.
 By the mid-twenties the fixture list was extremely strong with games against Gloucester and Plymouth (1926-7) and in the 1927-28 season versus Cardiff at the ‘Arms Park’ where the side lost narrowly (8-12).
 The 1928-29 season showed wins against Bedford and United Services and a narrow defeat by Rosslyn Park.
 During this period the Old Boys were often represented at Twickenham for the Middlesex 7-a-sides.
 BH Sutcliffe, TH Rowney, AH Bernard, CH Farmer and RT Cockman were all stalwarts of that era.
 In 1934-5 the title of the club changed again from UCS Old Boys (Old Gowers) Football Club, with ‘Rugby’ being inserted before ‘Football’.
 Still remarkably active during the thirties, John Ely (Club Secretary for 40 years) drove through the sale of land at the front of the ground at Osterley (to repay RFU loans) and then oversaw the building of a new pavilion and stand (with bar) which was at that time in 1935 the largest cantilevered structure in the UK!.
 He is quite rightly regarded as ‘Father’ of the Club’.
 The thirties side boasted high calibre players, the likes of EW Parkes, Derek Scott- Lowe, JJ Turnbull and EL Beverley.